The SUSL/C course attribute will be awarded to courses integrating key sustainability concepts.

 What are the course attributes?

-- Sustainability—Partial (SUSP): Course content incorporates a unit or module on sustainability or a sustainability challenge, includes one or more sustainability-focused activities, or integrates sustainability issues throughout the course.
+- Sustainability—Limited (SUSL): Course content incorporates a unit or module on sustainability or a sustainability challenge, includes one or more sustainability-focused activities, or integrates sustainability issues throughout the course.

 - Sustainability—Complete (SUSC): Course content identifies and describes the relationship between the course topic, equity, economy, and environmental dimensions.

-How can my course get an SUSP/C attribute?
+How can my course get an SUSL/C attribute?